bryant-nupdal/cutting-edge/README.md

 Duration: 2 Week Sprint

 Cutting Edge is a snow removal routing service.
 It is used to navigate employees through the harshest winters.
-I wanted to build Cutting Edge because of my past experience in working snow removal.
+I wanted to build Cutting Edge because of my past experience working snow removal.
 My goal was to create a user-friendly web-app where employees can log-in and utalize the app the document their progress real-time.
 In the past I have used pen and paper to physically write down times for arrival and departure for each property.
 Although, it is a pretty straight-forward method, I knew there was a better way.